TD Bank: Everyday Advice Journey (EAJ)

 Overview

-During summer 2024, I joined TD Bank’s EAJ Experience Strategy team as a UX Design Intern, to improve everyday banking for students, youth, postgrads, and newcomers.
-I contributed across research, design, and strategy to create cohesive, insight-driven experiences that aligned user needs with business goals and enhanced customer trust, engagement, and long-term value.
+During summer 2024, I joined TD Bank’s EAJ Experience Strategy team as a UX Design Intern, to improve everyday banking for students, youth, postgrads, and newcomers, a segment that often finds banking intimidating, confusing, or irrelevant to their lives.
+I contributed across research, design, and strategy on three projects, each targeting a different aspect of the customer experience.

 Role